SCU Clinical Trials

-SCU research partner Ki-Whole Enterprises are investigating the use of a natural marine product on body composition, muscular strength and inflammation in women.
+SCU research partner Ki-Whole Enterprises are investigating the use of a natural marine product on body composition, muscular strength and inflammation in women – all important in staying healthy.

-They are seeking non-smoking generally healthy volunteers (aged 40-65 years) who are pre-menopausal or post-menopausal for our latest 26-week clinical trial.
+They are seeking non-smoking generally healthy women (aged 40-65 years) who are pre-menopausal or post-menopausal for our latest 22-week clinical trial.

 Maintaining a healthy body composition, particularly skeletal muscle mass, is a critical factor in successful ageing.
 Changes to our body composition can begin during the fourth decade of life; supplements that are found to help maintain a healthy body composition could play an important role in healthy ageing along with a healthy lifestyle.

-Participants who have met all inclusion criteria will attend three clinical appointments at the Southern Cross University’s Lismore campus.
+Participants who have met all inclusion criteria will attend clinical appointments on three occasions at the Southern Cross University’s Lismore campus.
 Participants will receive an assessment of their body composition and muscular strength, along with a measure of their blood fatty acids and several inflammation markers.

-This trial will NOT suit those with a shellfish allergy.
+This trial will NOT suit those with a shellfish allergy, anyone experiencing menopausal symptoms or vegans.

 This clinical trial has approval from the Southern Cross University Human Research Ethics Committee (ECN: 2020-117).